Report an absence by:

 Families of students who are absent in the days prior to or after any school holiday will be required to provide medical evidence to authorise their daughter’s absence (as proof they are not on holiday).
 If no sufficient evidence is provided, the absence will be marked as unauthorised holiday and a Fixed Penalty Notice will be issued.

 Parents should refer to the school’s attendance policy which is available on the website before requesting leave of absence.
-A leave of absence request form is available from the Attendance Office.
+A leave of absence request form is available from the Attendance Office or by downloading the request form.
 By requesting permission for your child to be excused from school, you are agreeing to abide by the decision of the Head Teacher.
 You must provide relevant information and not make travel plans before receiving permission.
 If your request is not agreed, your child must attend school, or you may be liable to a fixed-penalty notice.
 In some circumstances, you may be jeopardising your child’s place at the school.

 A fixed – penalty notice will be issued by the London Borough of Barnet to each parent for each child for the amount of £60 if paid within 21 days of issue, otherwise the penalty notice will be £120.
 If the notice remains unpaid after the 28th day, the Local Authority will prosecute the parent in the Magistrates Court for the original non - attendance offence under The Education Act 1996, section 444 and not for non - payment of the penalty notice.
 If found guilty, parents will have a criminal record, possibly receive a fine of up to £1000, for a first offence, and be required to pay costs to the Local Authority